WGU Indiana

-WGU Indiana is a private, non-profit online school established by the state of Indiana to expand access to higher education for Indiana residents, which is a branch campus of Western Governors University.
-Formed by a partnership between the state and Western Governors University, the university offers more than 50 undergraduate and graduate degree programs in Business, Information Technology, Teacher Education, and Health Professions, including Nursing.
+WGU Indiana is a private online university established by the state of Indiana to expand access to higher education for Indiana residents.
+It is part of the Western Governors University.
+Formed by a partnership between the state and Western Governors University, the university offers more than 50 undergraduate and graduate degree programs.
 As of May 31, 2016, it served roughly 4,500 students across the state of Indiana.

+WGU Indiana is a wholly owned subsidiary of Western Governors University, which was founded in 1997 by 19 U.S. governors to expand access to higher education through online degree programs.
+WGU Indiana provides new educational opportunities for Indiana residents without ongoing state subsidy.